JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/On_Being_Morally_Fragrant.md

 </figure>

 > “Morality can never be advanced by law or by force.
-It is a personal and freewill matter and must be disseminated by the contagion of the contact of morally fragrant persons with those who are less morally responsive, but who are also in some measure desirous of doing the Father’s will.” ([UB 16:7.9](/en/The_Urantia_Book/16#p7_9))
+It is a personal and freewill matter and must be disseminated by the contagion of the contact of morally fragrant persons with those who are less morally responsive, but who are also in some measure desirous of doing the Father’s will.” (<a id="a36_292"></a>[UB 16:7.9](/en/The_Urantia_Book/16#p7_9))

 Essentially, the book is telling us that if Urantia society is to advance spiritually, our morality cannot be static, moribund.
 It must go forward.
 However we cannot legislate or utilize punitive methods to enforce moral advance.
 A society makes such advances if, and only if, it has morally fragrant members whose morality is contagious—and at least some other members who are morally responsive.